-The Bengals have been in the NFL’s top 10 in fewest sacks allowed in three of the last four seasons.
-Twice previous to that, Alexander’s lines have led the Bengals to franchise records for fewest sacks allowed.
+The Bengals have been in the NFL’s top 10 in fewest sacks allowed in four of the last five seasons, and twice previous to that, Alexander’s lines led the team to franchise records for fewest sacks allowed.
 Cincinnati posted a new best in the division championship season of 2005 with 21 sacks allowed, and that mark was bettered in 2007, with only 17 sacks surrendered.

-Alexander lines have supported a 1000-yard individual rushing season 13 times.
-HB BenJarvus Green-Ellis was the last to do it, posting a career-best 1094 yards in 2012, his first season with Cincinnati.
-Other Bengals backs to post 1000-yard years behind an Alexander line have been Corey Dillon (six times), Rudi Johnson (three times) and Cedric Benson (three times).
+Alexander lines have supported a 1000-yard individual rushing season 14 times, including 1124 yards (with a 5.1 per-carry average) for rookie Jeremy Hill last season.
+Other Bengals backs to post 1000-yard years behind an Alexander line have been Corey Dillon (six times), Rudi Johnson (three times), Cedric Benson (three times) and BenJarvus Green-Ellis (once).

 Alexander began his NFL coaching career in 1992 as tight ends coach of the N.Y.
 Jets, under head coach Bruce Coslet.
 In the college ranks, he coached under Joe Paterno at Penn State and Bo Schembechler at Michigan.